 Citizenship by investment has experienced a surge in popularity among individuals searching for a Plan B to secure their wealth, save money through reduced tax obligations, acquire a second passport, or enhance their quality of life while ensuring a prosperous future for themselves and their children.

-Several countries across multiple continents now have citizenship by investment and Golden Visa programs, allowing foreigners willing to invest in the country to achieve their Plan B goals.
+Several countries across multiple continents now have economic citizenship and Golden Visa programs, allowing foreigners willing to invest in the country to achieve their Plan B goals.

 Real estate investment

-A common route of investing to obtain second citizenship is through real estate investment.
+A common route of investing to obtain second citizenship is through investing in real estate.
 Turkey’s citizenship by investment program grants citizenship in exchange for a real estate purchase of at least $400,000.

 Other investment options are also available, such as a bank deposit or creating jobs for Turkish citizens.

-Another common investment option to obtain citizenship is through contributing to a national development fund.
-Over the last few years, low-tax Caribbean countries like Antigua and Barbuda and St. Kitts and Nevis have become increasingly popular for obtaining citizenship by contributing to the country’s national development fund at a much lower cost than investing in real estate.
+Another common foreign investment to obtain citizenship is through contributing to a national development fund.
+Over the last few years, low-tax Caribbean countries like Antigua and Barbuda and St. Kitts and Nevis have become increasingly popular for obtaining citizenship by contributing to the country’s national development fund at a much lower cost than investing in property.

 Antigua and Barbuda’s citizenship program will accept citizenship applications in exchange for a contribution of $100,000 to its National Development Fund (NDF).
 The St. Kitts and Nevis minimum investment is a donation of $250,000 to the country’s Sustainable Island State Contribution (SISC).

-Investment options such as government donations and economic contributions in low-tax countries generally benefit investors concerned with taxes imposed on wealth, inheritance, and worldwide income.
+Investment options such as government donations and economic contributions in low-tax countries generally benefit investors concerned with taxes imposed on wealth, inheritance, and worldwide income, or seeking tax benefits.

 How Global Citizen Solutions Can Help